Features of Inherited Cancers

 Also, there is often a history of family members who developed two or more separate

 cancers.
-For example, colon cancer in a breast cancer survivor.
+For example, ovarian cancer in a breast cancer survivor.
 Here are some facts

 about inherited cancer.